mahamshahid18/docs-test/Node-OAuth-ROPCG.md

 ```

 ### Complete example
-In this example, `app.js` will check if the access token has been obtained.
-If it hasn't been, the client needs to be authorized first.
+In this example, `app.js` will check if the access token has been set in the session.
+If it has been, endpoint calls can be made.
+Otherwise, client has to be authorized first.
-After authorization, endpoint calls can be made.
+The example demonstrates an express app which uses [node-persist](https://www.npmjs.com/package/node-persist) npm package to handle data persistence.

 #### `app.js`